Prismism0/Multi-Track-Drifting-Survivors/README.md

 ## What this plugin does
-Survivors will play Running In tbe 90's as they run around.
+Survivors will play Running In the 90's as they run around.
 The faster they go, the louder the music.

 It is as silly as it sounds.